 Participant means an injured person who is a participant in the Lifetime Care and Support Scheme (the Scheme).
-Any reference to a participant in the Guidelines is a reference to the participant's legal guardian (with relevant authority) in cases where this applies.
+Any reference to a participant in the Guidelines is a reference to the participant's legal guardian in cases where this applies.